06.03.2026

 Try out Jamie in our hands-on demo and see how easy note-taking can be. 💜

 Jamie is a native meeting assistant that works on macOS, Windows, and iOS without browser extensions or meeting bots.
-You get instant transcripts, structured summaries with action items, speaker identification, and direct integrations to your CRM and productivity tools all while your meetings stay private with GDPR-compliant encryption.
+You get transcripts, structured summaries with action items, speaker identification, and direct integrations to your CRM and productivity tools, all while your meetings stay private with GDPR-compliant encryption.

 Full feature list at a glance: